A whirlwind day trip around Auckland to Mount Eden and Rangitoto Island

 On the way down from the summit, Chad and I stopped to check out the Lava tubes – which at first glance to be honest were not much to look at.
 A local woman (Michelle) with her children suggested the middle one as “it was the best” – So I went in, followed by Michelle’s children, the Michelle called out, “Keep an eye for the Wetas” ***…..the first 15 metres or so are crawling room only (did I mention I’m claustrophobic? nothing like facing it head on), the tube then opened out to standing room and more, its an wonderful space (to be honest if you don’t fancy getting filthy you can give it a miss) the tube goes right through to the other side, it’s a little challenging to emerge from but doable.

-Getting to Rangitoto: Fullers Ferries from Princes Wharf.
-Fare around $33NZD for an Adult return
+It’s super easy to get there, take a 25 min ferry rode with Fullers Ferries from Princes Wharf.
+Fare around $33NZD for an Adult return.

 - Bring your own water and snacks – there are no shops on the island.